Cyber Threats to Banks and Financial Institutions: Regulatory Requirements and Bank Examinations

 Recording of a 90-minute premium CLE webinar with Q&A

-This CLE webinar will discuss regulatory developments in the wake of increasing cyber threats for financial institutions, including the FFIEC’s Cybersecurity Assessment Tool.
+This CLE course will discuss regulatory developments in the wake of increasing cyber threats for financial institutions, including the FFIEC’s Cybersecurity Assessment Tool.
 The program will look at how regulators assess cybersecurity and the recent increased focus on risk management by board of directors and third-party vendor management.
 The program will also address enforcement actions and litigation trends.

 - Overview of the threat landscape, with emphasis on threats to financial institutions, including online banking and payment systems